 Include holiday-related blog posts in your marketing plan this season.

 - Deck the Halls of Your Social Media Pages

-Adding holiday specific cover photos on your social media pages is a fun way to show that your brand is relevant.
-Here is an example of Facebook pages cover photos:
+Adding holiday cover photos on your social media pages is a fun way to show that your brand is relevant.
+Here is an example of Facebook page’s cover photo:

 - Post Holiday Social Media Posts

-If you have time-sensitive promotions, post them throughout the holiday season from Facebook, Pinterest, and Twitter, to Google+ and Instagram.
+If you have time-sensitive promotions, post them throughout the holiday season on Facebook, Pinterest, LinkedIn, and Instagram.

 It is also a great time to post holiday posts from others that provide value for your readers.
 Here is an example of a Facebook holiday post by Roadrunner Florist:

 Post holiday-specific social media posts and your various channels.

 Inboxes are inundated with holiday offers.
 How do you stand out in the sea of email promotions?